Email: Chapter 60, Article 3A

 (d) The complimentary liquor samples on any sampling day shall not exceed:

-(1) Three separate and individual samples serving per customer verified to be 21 years of age or older; and
+(1) four separate and individual half ounce samples per customer verified to be 21 years of age or older; totaling not more than two ounces of liquor.

-(2) One and one-half ounces in total volume.
-Samples may be mixed with each other or with non-alcoholic liquids as long as the total amount of the liquor sampled does not exceed one and one-half ounces.
+(2) Samples may be mixed with each other or with non-alcoholic liquids as long as the total amount of the liquor sampled does not exceed two ounces.

 (e) Servers at the liquor sampling event shall:

-(1) Be employees of the Class A retail licensee; and
+(1) Be employees of the Class A retail licensee,or Class B retail licensee; and

 (2) Be at least 21 years of age or older.